Intro

 Brief summary of the McCabe case

 In late 2001, Rolah McCabe commenced a case against British American Tobacco Australia in the Supreme Court of Victoria.
-McCabe was a 51-year-old woman dying of lung cancer.
-She had started smoking in the early 1960s at the age of 12.[1]
-McCabe sued BAT arguing that it had been negligent in its manufacturing and marketing of cigarettes, and that its negligence had caused her lung cancer.
+Mrs McCabe was a 51 year-old woman dying of lung cancer.
+She had started smoking in the early 1960s at the age of 12.
+1 Mrs McCabe sued BAT arguing that it had been negligent in its manufacturing and marketing of cigarettes, and that its negligence had caused her lung cancer.
 She sought damages.
-McCabe argued that BAT knew that cigarettes were addictive and dangerous to health, took no reasonable steps to reduce the risk of addiction or the health risks, targeted children in its advertising, and ignored or publicly disparaged research results which indicated the health risks of smoking.[2]
+Mrs McCabe argued that BAT knew that cigarettes were addictive and dangerous to health, took no reasonable steps to reduce the risk of addiction or the health risks, targeted children in its advertising, and ignored or publicly disparaged research results which indicated the health risks of smoking.
+2

-In April 2002, McCabe became the first person outside of the US to obtain a verdict against the tobacco industry in a personal injury claim, though the verdict was overturned on appeal later that year.
-McCabe obtained the verdict in her favour after the trial judge, Justice Geoffrey Eames, struck out BAT's defence to the proceeding and ordered judgement for McCabe, after finding that 'the process of discovery in this case was subverted by the defendant and its solicitor … with the deliberate intention of denying a fair trial to the plaintiff, and the strategy to achieve that outcome was successful.'[3]
-Justice Eames found that this outcome could not 'now be cured so as to permit the trial to proceed on the question of liability.'[4]
-The subversion of the process of discovery had, according to Justice Eames, involved the deliberate destruction of thousands of relevant documents to keep them from prospective plaintiffs such as McCabe; misleading the court about what had become of the missing documents; and the ongoing 'warehousing'[5] of documents to keep them from the court.
+In April 2002, Mrs McCabe became the first person outside of the US to obtain a verdict against the tobacco industry in a personal injury claim, though the verdict was overturned on appeal later that year.
+Mrs McCabe obtained the verdict in her favour after the trial judge, Justice Geoffrey Eames, struck out BAT’s defence to the proceeding and ordered judgment for Mrs McCabe, after finding that ‘the process of discovery in this case was subverted by the defendant and its solicitor … with the deliberate intention of denying a fair trial to the plaintiff, and the strategy to achieve that outcome was successful.’
+3 Justice Eames found that this outcome could not ‘now be cured so as to permit the trial to proceed on the question of liability.’
+4 The subversion of the process of discovery had, according to Justice Eames, involved the deliberate destruction of thousands of relevant documents to keep them from prospective plaintiffs such as Mrs McCabe; misleading the court about what had become of the missing documents; and the ongoing ‘warehousing’ 5 of documents to keep them from the court.
 Justice Eames sent the case to trial before a jury solely on the issue of quantum of damages.
-The jury awarded McCabe $687 560 plus interest and costs.[6]
+The jury awarded Mrs McCabe $687,560 plus interest and costs.
+6

-The Court of Appeal overturned the judgement that had been made in McCabe's favour, and sent the case back to trial.
-McCabe died before the Court of Appeal's decision was handed down.
-Her daughter sought special leave to appeal against the Court of Appeal's decision, but the High Court refused the application.[8]
-The effect of the High Court's refusal was that the Court of Appeal's decision sending the case for trial stood.
+The Court of Appeal overturned the judgment that had been made in Mrs McCabe’s favour, and sent the case back to trial.
+Mrs McCabe died before the Court of Appeal’s decision was handed down.
+Her daughter sought special leave to appeal against the Court of Appeal’s decision, but the High Court refused the application.
+8 The effect of the High Court’s refusal was that the Court of Appeal’s decision sending the case for trial stood.

-The McCabe case is still before the Courts.
-In 2006, proceedings were again commenced in New South Wales and are now continuing in the Victorian Supreme Court.
-The proceedings currently before the court concern BAT seeking to stop the McCabe estate from using particular documents that were "leaked" to re-open the case which BAT claim are confidential.
+In 2006, proceedings were commenced in New South Wales and continued in the Victorian Supreme Court.
+The proceedings concerned BAT seeking to stop the McCabe estate from using particular documents that were ‘leaked’ to re-open the case which BAT claim were confidential.
 In defence, the McCabe estate stated that the information was in the public domain, it was not privileged or confidential, its use is in the public interest and that the former Clayton Utz lawyer, who leaked the information, was under no duty to keep it confidential.
-The Court, rather than outright disallowing the defence as a whole, ordered that the defendant (the McCabe estate) amend a number of defects in the defence pleadings.[9]
-Leave was granted to allow the McCabe estate to file and serve an amended defence.
-At the time of writing, the matter had not been listed for trial.
+The Court, rather than outright disallowing the defence as a whole, ordered that the defendant (the McCabe estate) amend a number of defects in the defence pleadings.
+9 Leave was granted to allow the McCabe estate to file and serve an amended defence.
+After protracted litigation spanning nearly a decade, the case confidentially settled in March 2011.

 Justice Eames: http://www.austlii.edu.au/au/cases/vic/VSC/2002/73.html